Forty minutes south of San Francisco, Palo Alto is the heart and brain of Silicon Valley.

 The restaurant scene in Palo Alto has become worthy of the big city (no seriously), and given this is a college town, PA has culture in the form of legit museums.
 Flanked by foothills and marshlands, there are also gorgeous natural surrounds.

-While housing prices here are Beverly Hills-esque and there are a few glamorous places to dine and drop some major bucks, Palo Alto is still a friendly, mostly glitz-free destination anchored by two main commercial thoroughfares (University Avenue in downtown and California Avenue to the south), with Stanford's must-visit campus on the perimeter.
+While housing prices here are infamous and there are some glamorous places to dine and drop some bucks, Palo Alto is still a friendly, mostly glitz-free destination anchored by two main commercial thoroughfares—University Avenue in downtown and California Avenue to the south—with Stanford's must-visit campus on the perimeter.

 While Palo Alto has its share of decent chain restaurants that cater to the college crowd (and their visiting parents)—think Oren's Hummus (this is the OG location), True Food Kitchen, Sushirrito, Shake Shack, Lemonade, and Sweetgreen—it's also home to a number of delicious, independent restaurants worth a taste.

 San Franciscans are recently salivating over chef Sri Gopinathan's enchanting South Indian food at Copra (in the old Dosa space on Fillmore Street), but Silicon Valley foodies have been enjoying the chef's prowess for a few years now.
 Formerly of the city's Campton Place where he earned two Michelin stars, Gopinathan has been plating vibrant Indian flavors with bountiful California ingredients and plenty of finesse at brunch and dinner since winter of 2020.
 Design lovers can't help but fall hard for the lush and lofty interior. // 518 Bryant St. (Palo Alto), ettanrestaurant.com